 Each year the University participates in the California Great Shake out earthquake drill by testing the Emergency Notification Alert System.
-The drill is announced and encourages the campus community to follow the emergency guidelines in the University's emergency operations plan.
+The drill is announced and encourages the campus community to follow the emergency guidelines in the university's emergency operations plan.
 Prior to the drill, a link to the emergency operations plan is shared with the entire campus community, which includes an evacuation plan (EAP) with evacuation assembly points.
 Emergency preparedness, evacuation information and related instructions can be accessed online at Emergency Management.
 The test is documented, with a description of the exercise, the date and time, and whether it was announced or unannounced.
+Tests must be scheduled, contain drills, exercises, and appropriate follow-through activities, and be designed to assess and evaluate the university's emergency plans and capabilities.